What Is Water Heater Heat Pump? Everything You Need To Know

 How Does a Heat Pump Water Heater Work?

 These water heaters function using the same technology that you’ll find in refrigerators, just in reverse.
-They pull heat from the outside space, increase its temperature, and transfer it to a mass of water situated in the storage tank, which in turn can be used as energy for your temperature control needs.
+They pull heat from the outside space, increase its temperature, and transfer it to the water in a storage tank.

 Have a Question?
 Ask HVAC Technician